quince-science/QuinCe/README.md

 [![License](https://img.shields.io/github/license/BjerknesClimateDataCentre/QuinCe)](https://www.gnu.org/licenses/gpl-3.0)

 # QuinCe
-QuinCe is a system for the automatic QC of data collected from ship-board scientific instruments.
+QuinCe is a system for the collection, processing, quality control and publication of a variety of data streams, mostly focused on marine biogeochemical data but designed to be able to handle almost anything.

-See Documentation/Specification for more details of what the project does.
+See Documentation/setup.md for installation details.

+Contact [SquareGoldfish](https://github.com/squaregoldfish) for more information.